How to Increase Pool pH Safely: Step-by-Step Guide

 First, Let's Diagnose Your pH Problem

-Before adding any chemicals, you need to determine exactly how low your pH is and identify what's causing the drop.
+Yes — you can safely raise your pool's pH in just a few simple steps, but skipping the testing phase will waste your time and potentially damage your pool equipment.
 Low pH (below 7.2) can cause serious problems including equipment corrosion, eye irritation, and reduced chlorine effectiveness.

 Test your water using a reliable test kit like the Taylor K-2006 or a quality digital tester.
 Don't rely on test strips for accurate pH readings.
 You'll also want to test your total alkalinity (TA), as this directly affects pH stability.
 If your TA is below 80 ppm, that's likely why your pH keeps dropping.